isaaclyman/recipes/site/content/post/eggs-five-ways.md

 2. Lower the eggs in carefully with a spoon or small strainer.
 3. Boil for 8.5 minutes for soft-boiled, 10 minutes for hard-boiled.
 4. Immediately transfer the eggs to ice water.
 Throw away the two eggs that cracked for no reason and ended up looking like octopus ghosts.
 5. To open: crack the butt (the wide, round end) of the egg, then up one side and down the other vertically.
 Peel a strip from butt to tip, and if you're lucky, the rest of the peel will slide right off.
-If you're unlucky, the egg will cling to the shell and peeled egg will look craggy.
+If you're unlucky, the egg will cling to the shell and the peeled egg will look craggy.
 Oh well.
 Use it in a salad.

 ## Poached